 Hospitality Services will then place a hold on the uOttawa facility and provide you with a tentative reservation for the requested date(s) of your Activity.
 At this stage, the cancellation provisions and the payment schedule of these Terms and Conditions apply.
 The reservation will remain in tentative status until all the details of the Activity are confirmed.

-4.6 Confirmed reservation contract: To confirm the reservation of the uOttawa facility and related services (facility rental, guestrooms, and services), the Client must do all of the following:
+4.6 Confirmed reservation contract: To confirm the reservation of the uOttawa facility and related services (facility rental, guestrooms, Dining Hall and services), the Client must do all of the following: